Evaluations

 • Try custom eval instructions, not just the template contents.

-Once you've added multiple eval methods, you can compare scores to find the best evaluator for your task.
-On this screen you're looking for the lowest scores, which mean the least deviation from human scores.
+Once you've added multiple judges, you can compare scores to find the best evaluator for your task.
+You're looking for the score which appears highest in the table, which means the least deviation from human scores.
+On some scoring methods higher scores are better (Kendall's, Spearman) and on others lower is better (MSE, MAE); the table will be sorted so the best are at the top.

 Understanding Correlation Scores

-There's no benchmark good/bad score for an evaluator; it all depends on your task.
+There's no benchmark good/bad score for an evaluator; it all depends on your task difficulty.

-For an easy and highly deterministic task, you might be able to find many eval-methods which achieve near perfect scores, even with small eval models and default prompts.
+For an easy and highly deterministic task, you might be able to find many judges which achieve near perfect scores, even with small eval models and default prompts.

 For a highly subjective task, it's likely no evaluator will perfectly match the human scores, even with SOTA models and custom prompts.
 It's often the case that two humans can't match each other on subjective tasks.
-Try a range of eval methods, and pick the one with the best score (which is the highest score if using the default Kendall Tau comparison).
+Try a range of judges, and pick the one with the best score.

 The more subjective the task, the more beneficial a larger and more diverse golden dataset becomes.